Samad-Ali-S/React1/README.md

 # VirtualR

 A modern virtual reality interface built with React.
-This project demonstrates immersive VR experiences through a web browser using React and advanced web technologies.
+This project demonstrates immersive VR experiences through a web browser using React and advanced web technologies  .

 ## 🚀 Live Demo